1 interchange nears opening, 1 delayed for Southwest Arterial project

 “If we have some nicer temperatures in the late winter, we could be ready to open (the U.S. 20 interchange) in March,” Holak said.
 “If not, we are looking at mid- to late April.”

+But given that, motorists still will be able to access Stone Valley Drive and the Dubuque landfill via U.S. 20 through the winter.

-Despite some delays with these interchanges, the Southwest Arterial still is slated to be completed next summer.
+Despite some delays with interchanges, the Southwest Arterial still is slated to be completed next summer.

 “I would anticipate the road opening to traffic sometime around July 4th,” Holak said.